Navid200/xDrip/docs/Nightscout/ChangeHostname.md

 Open the Google Cloud setup submenu and select `Install Nightscout Phase 2`.

 3- Update Settings During Setup
 - You’ll be given the option to change your API_SECRET, but this is not mandatory.
+- You'll be asked for your FreeDNS user ID and password.
+Enter those for the account with the new subdomain if you have multiple accounts.
 - Next, you’ll be prompted to identify the subdomain you want to use.
 Select the new subdomain.

 4- Restart the Server